cojs/chanel/README.md

 ### var ch = archan([options])

 - `concurrency` <Infinity> - maximum number of concurrent callbacks
+- `discard` <false> - discard the results of the callbacks.
+Will only return errors, if any, if `true`.
+- `closed` or `open` - by default, the channel is closed, meaning `yield* ch.flush()` will flush only the remaining callbacks.
+If opened, `yield* ch.flush()` will not yield until the channel is closed.

-### var length = ch.push(fn)
+### ch.push(fn)

-Push a thunk.
-Returns the total length of the channel (total number of functions pushed).
+Push a thunk to the channel.

 ### var result = yield* ch.read()

 Pull the next value in the channel.
+This waits for the next result in the channel indefinitely whether or not the channel is closed.

 If an error was thrown, this function will throw that error, and no more additional callbacks will be executed.
 To continue executing callbacks, just `.read()` again.

-Errors will be thrown in the correct order.
+If `this.out === true`, errors will be thrown in the correct order.
+Otherwise, errors will be thrown ASAP.

 ### var results = yield* ch.flush()

-Return all the pending values in the channel.

-### ch.length

-Total number of functions in the channel.

-### ch.progress

-Fraction of functions in the channel that are done.
+Waits until all the pending callbacks are completed.
+Unless you are discarding data, all the results of the callbacks will be returned as `results`.

 ### ch.queue

 Number of results waiting to be read.

+### ch.readable

+If you can `yield* ch.read()`.
+Otherwise, a `yield* ch.read()` call may never be yielded.

-### ch.ended
+### ch.closed

-When all the results of the channel have been read.
+Whether the channel is closed. `true` by default.

 ## License